canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Duration: 2:00

 You can also query the files being written by Flume into the HDFS cluster.

-To do this paste the following query:
+So that Drill understands the files being written by Flume and also their location, you need to make a couple of minor tweaks to the juju_hadoop_plugin data source in Apache Drill.

+Firstly:

     "flume": {
       "location": "/user/flume/flume-kafka",